-Our effective income tax rate was 38.7% for the twenty-six weeks ended February 23, 2013, as compared to 38.3% for the twenty-six weeks ended February 25, 2012.
-Our tax rate in the first half of fiscal 2013 was higher than in the first half of fiscal 2012 primarily due to \$0.4 million of tax expense that we recognized related to non-deductible compensation that was recorded in the first quarter of fiscal 2013.
+Our effective income tax rate was 38.3% for the thirty-nine weeks ended May 25, 2013, as compared to 37.1% for the thirty-nine weeks ended May 26, 2012.
+Our tax rate in the thirty-nine weeks ended May 25, 2013 was higher than in the comparable period of fiscal 2012 primarily due to the fact that the 2012 rate benefited from the reversal of tax contingency reserves related to the resolution of certain state tax audits as well as \$0.4 million of tax expense that we recognized in fiscal 2013 related to non-deductible compensation.